CESSProject/Kaleido/README.md

-### Build and run image using docker scripts(Join CESS network ❌)
+### 2. Build and run image using docker scripts (Join CESS network ❌)

 Please refer to the docker documentation for details:[Kaleido/docker/Docker Script Of Kaleido.md](https://github.com/CESSProject/Kaleido/tree/main/docker/Docker Script Of Kaleido.md)

-### Download official image and run it with one click(Recommend ✔)(Join CESS network ✔)
+### 3. Download official image and run it with one click(Recommend ✔)(Join CESS network ✔)

-Directly download the latest docker container pre-compiled by docker, you can easily start kaleido and join the CESS network
+You can directly download the latest docker container pre-compiled by CESS, and start kaleido to join the CESS network.

 ```shell
 docker pull cesslab/sgx-rust:isgx